ThuongPhuongTran/Digital-Phase-Locked-Loop/README.md

 The detail in:

 3. Project structure

+The files of project are organized

-  1. ADC DMA for reading ADC
+  - ADC DMA for reading ADC
-  2. Timer Configuration for running PLL at every sampling time
+  - Timer Configuration for running PLL at every sampling time
-  3. PLL
+  - PLL
-  4. UART DMA to transmit the result to computer
+  - UART DMA to transmit the result to computer
+  - Main